Hunter and Butler host Seton Hall

 Butler Bulldogs (10-6, 2-3 Big East) at Seton Hall Pirates (8-8, 1-4 Big East)

+The Pirates have gone 5-2 in home games.
+Seton Hall scores 69.4 points and has outscored opponents by 4.2 points per game.

 The Bulldogs are 2-3 in Big East play.
-Butler ranks seventh in the Big East scoring 32.3 points per game in the paint led by Manny Bates averaging 9.4.
+Butler ranks ninth in the Big East with 23.6 defensive rebounds per game led by Manny Bates averaging 4.8.

+The Pirates and Bulldogs face off Saturday for the first time in Big East play this season.

-TOP PERFORMERS: Samuel is averaging 10.5 points and 6.4 rebounds for the Pirates.
-Al-Amir Dawes is averaging 2.3 made 3-pointers over the last 10 games for Seton Hall.
+TOP PERFORMERS: Al-Amir Dawes averages 2.3 made 3-pointers per game for the Pirates, scoring 10.9 points while shooting 41.6% from beyond the arc.
+Tyrese Samuel is averaging 10.5 points and 6.4 rebounds over the last 10 games for Seton Hall.

-Simas Lukosius is shooting 39.1% from beyond the arc with 1.7 made 3-pointers per game for the Bulldogs, while averaging 10.4 points and 3.1 assists.
-Jayden Taylor is shooting 46.8% and averaging 13.6 points over the past 10 games for Butler.
+Simas Lukosius averages 1.7 made 3-pointers per game for the Bulldogs, scoring 10.4 points while shooting 39.1% from beyond the arc.
+Jayden Taylor is averaging 13.6 points over the last 10 games for Butler.

 LAST 10 GAMES: Pirates: 4-6, averaging 66.8 points, 32.7 rebounds, 11.6 assists, 7.3 steals and 5.0 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 67.4 points per game.